-A check should be issued following the critique or no later than ten working days following the contest unless the contract is modified to reflect an adjustment.
-Concerns regarding failure to receive timely payment for a contest should be directed to the State Theatre Director and shall result in notification of the UIL State Executive Committee.

-- 4. Request of your Contest Manager titles of plays being produced in the contest and copies of scripts unfamiliar and unavailable to you from easily accessible sources. - The Contest Manager is responsible for providing (by phone) the adjudicator with play titles immediately following the Title Entry Deadline; for area or regional, on entry deadline dates.
-Scripts requested by the adjudicator for zone and district (and when possible above the district level) shall be provided through the Contest Manager. - Titles of all One-Act Play Contest entries are available from the League after the title entry deadline in February.
-Adjudicators may obtain reading copies of plays on the approved lists and most plays approved by individual request from the League's Drama Loan Library.
+- Secure from the Contest Manager the contest level and the conference you are being asked to adjudicate in order to prevent judging any entry twice.
+Removal will be required from the higher level contest of any critic contracted to adjudicate an entry twice. - Adjudicators should avoid serving as a critic at any contest in which they have family members participating or other individuals that would cause a majority of the participating theatre directors to question the adjudicator's objectivity.
+This guide should not be interpreted to mean that teachers should not adjudicate ex-students. - 3.
+Make definite arrangements with the contest manager by completing the contractual agreement found on the "TTAO" link on the UIL's Theatre page.
+Additionally, some institutions may require the execution of their institutional contracts as well as background checks. - Assignments for junior high contests do not count towards the 6 contests allowed. - Contact with judges for junior high contests may begin after the September planning meeting. - A check should be issued following the critique or no later than ten working days following the contest unless the contract is modified to reflect an adjustment.
+Concerns regarding failure to receive timely payment for a contest should be directed to the State Theatre Director and shall result in notification of the UIL State Executive Committee. - 4.
+Request of your Contest Manager titles of plays being produced in the contest and copies of scripts unfamiliar and unavailable to you from easily accessible sources. - The Contest Manager is responsible for providing (by phone) the adjudicator with play titles immediately following the Title Entry Deadline.
+Scripts requested by the adjudicator shall be provided through the Contest Manager. - Adjudicators may obtain reading copies of plays on the approved lists and most plays approved by individual request from the League's Drama Loan Library.
 Information on the library can be found on the Theatre page of the UIL website.
 (Resources and Forms) Scenes or cuttings being produced are not available from the library and should be obtained through the Contest Manager.
 Be thoroughly familiar with plays being adjudicated.